 Here is the resulting traffic flow, in which most of the traffic to Microsoft 365 cloud apps bypasses the VPN connection.

 This allows the VPN client to send and receive crucial Microsoft 365 cloud service traffic directly over the Internet and to the nearest entry point into the Microsoft network.

 For more information and guidance, see Optimize Office 365 connectivity for remote users using VPN split tunneling.

 Deploy remote access when all your apps are web apps and you have hybrid identity

-If your remote workers are not using a traditional VPN client and your on-premises user accounts and groups are synchronized with Azure AD, you can use Azure AD Application Proxy to provide secure remote access for web-based applications hosted on on-premises servers.
+If your remote workers are not using a traditional VPN client and your on-premises user accounts and groups are synchronized with Microsoft Entra ID, you can use Microsoft Entra application proxy to provide secure remote access for web-based applications hosted on on-premises servers.
 Web-based applications include SharePoint Server sites, Outlook Web Access servers, or any other web-based line of business applications.

-Here are the components of Azure AD Application Proxy.
+Here are the components of Microsoft Entra application proxy.

-For more information, see this overview of Azure AD Application Proxy.
+For more information, see this overview of Microsoft Entra application proxy.

 Deploy remote access when not all your apps are web apps